bvirk/heatskirt/README.md

 ## c++ redundance

-When a c++ project grows, it redundance begins to bother - every method in both header file and where declaration occures!.
-In a project where two programs - the terminal and AVR program is connected, is not human to be the controller of cohesion.
+When a c++ project grows, it redundance begins to be bothersome - every method in both header file and where declaration occures, and, for some parts, in sync for both terminal and AVR program.
+The increasing dialog with the compiler, which the role of being the human controller of cohesion raises, becomes boring and silly time consuming.
 A prebuild program, named consoleshelldeploy, is executed before compiling for both AVR and the terminal.

 ## Style